-More Than 8"
+More Than 8" Above Top of logs

 BURNER PRIMARY AIR HOLES

 Air is drawn into the burner through the holes in the fitting at the entrance to the burner.
 These holes may become blocked with dust or lint.
 Periodically inspect these holes for any blockage and clean as necessary.
 Blocked air holes will create soot.